SmithSamuelM/Papers/whitepapers/TSP_CESR_Implementation.md

 The most complex payload type is the `HOP` payload.
 This is because a `HOP` payload includes a nested ESSR message.

 In the hop payload includes in order: the payload group code, the payload type field, the source VID field, the hop list group with zero or more hop VIDs, the pad field, and an embedded ESSR message as indicated by an ESSR group code.
-The hop list group code is `-I##`.
+The hop list group code is `-J##`.
-If the hop list is empty, then the empty list group, `-IAA`, is provided.
+If the hop list is empty, then the empty list group, `-JAA`, is provided.
 If the embedded message is empty, then the empty ESSR group code, `-EAA`, is provided.

-The count portion of the payload count codes `-Z##` or `-0Z#####`, is computed as the number of following quadlets/triplets in the payload starting with the payload type field and includes the full size of the embedded ESSR message with its attached signature group.
+The count portion of the payload count codes `-Z##` or `--Z#####`, is computed as the number of following quadlets/triplets in the payload starting with the payload type field and includes the full size of the embedded ESSR message with its attached signature group.

 #### Example Hop Payload Open Mode